 Though we try our best to accommodate our customers’ needs, we can’t guarantee that we’ll have space for last-minute boarding, especially on weekends and holidays.
 In order to maintain the safety of our boarders, we have to limit the number of dogs we can take in overnight.
 If we’re full, you’ll be placed on a waitlist and contacted if a spot opens up.

 If you’re a new customer, and your dog has not gone through our full-day temperament evaluation, we are unable to provide last-minute boarding.
-In some cases, even after a dog has passed our evaluation, we may require them to come back for daycare (or even a trial overnight) before boarding for an extended period.
+In most cases, even after a dog has passed our evaluation, we will require them to come back for daycare (or even a trial overnight) before boarding for an extended period.
 This is to ensure your dog’s comfort and well-being in our cage-free environment.

 Do you allow early drop off or late pick up?

-We are generally able to accommodate early drop offs and late pick ups; however, space is limited so you must contact us ahead of time.
+We are generally able to accommodate occasional early drop offs and late pick ups; however, space is limited so you must contact us ahead of time.
 There is a $20 early drop off/late pick up fee.

 The earliest drop off we can accommodate is 6 a.m. during the week and 7 a.m. on the weekends.
 The latest pick up is 8 p.m. during the week and 7 p.m. on weekends.
 After that, your dog must board for the night.